Reliant Energy vs Spark Energy

 Both sell "green" plans.
 But "green" in Texas electricity means they buy renewable energy credits—it's accounting, not physics.
 Your electrons come from the same grid as everyone else.
 Want to know which has renewable generation backing versus just buying paper credits?
 Gexa has NextEra (the largest renewable generator in the US) behind them.
 Most others just buy credits.
 That's the difference.

-Reliant Energy: fixed-rate, variable-rate, time-of-use, free-nights, free-weekends, prepaid, green.
-Spark Energy: fixed-rate, variable-rate, green.
-Reliant Energy has more options (7 plan types vs 3).
+Reliant Energy: fixed-rate, variable-rate, time-of-use, free-nights, free-weekends, prepaid, green, solar-buyback.
+Spark Energy: fixed-rate, variable-rate, free-nights, green.
+Reliant Energy has more options (8 plan types vs 4).
 More options = more ways to optimize, but also more ways to pick wrong.
 If you just want simple fixed-rate power, ignore the complexity.
 If you have specific needs (EV charging at night, pool pump, work-from-home AC), the right specialty plan can save you $50/month.

 Same grid.
 Same wires.
 Same electrons.
 The electricity is literally identical—the only differences are price, service, and plan options.
-Reliant Energy wins if you'll use reliant rewards (worth $50-$100/year if you do).
-Spark Energy wins if you want flat-rate plans that reward lower consumption.
+Reliant Energy wins if you want time-of-use plans that actually work--truly free nights/weekends are the real deal if you shift usage.
+Spark Energy wins if you want flat-rate billing that stays the same every month (under a usage cap).
 For everyone else?
 Whoever's cheaper for your usage right now.
 Check ComparePower—it takes 2 minutes.